angrybacon/doomsday-wiki/markdown/chapters/02-ddft/06-uncommon-piles.md

 A simple version of the pile looks like this:

-> Enough life to live for 2 turns post-DD
+> Enough life to live for 2 turns post-Dd

 :::row{variant=PILE}
 SI